GabrielMoreau/uvmat-doc/help/README.md

 Then an estimate of the peaklocking error is obtained by comparing the initial histogram to the smooth one.

-## 11 - PIV: Particle Imaging Velocimetry #Civ
+## 11 - PIV: Particle Imaging Velocimetry

 ### 11.1 Overview

 Particle Image Velocimetry (PIV) measures the displacement of features in a pair of images by maximising the correlation.

 * Usual PIV provides the 2D velocity components in a illuminated plane.
-* The 3 velocity components in a plane can be obtained by combining two views of this plane by two differents cameras: this is the stereoscopic 3C PIV described in [#sec11.6 section 11.6].
+* The 3 velocity components in a plane can be obtained by combining two views of this plane by two differents cameras: this is the stereoscopic 3C PIV described in [section 11.6](#116-stereoscopic-3c-piv).
 * PIV can be performed in a volume by scanning the illuminated plane, see below.
 * The same image correlation technique can be used to measure 2D displacement from a single reference image (see mode 'displacement' below).
 * Image correlation can be used also to get the shape of a 3D surface by comparing the images of two stereoscopic views of the surface marked by some visual patterns.
-Then image correlation is used to identify the common points on the two images, see [#sec11.7 section 11.7].
+Then image correlation is used to identify the common points on the two images, see [section 11.7](#117-topography-measurement-by-image-correlation-from-stereoscopic-views).

 Usual PIV and 2D displacement measurements can be performed by selecting the Matlab function _civ_series_ as *[ActionName]* in the GUI *series.fig*: then the *GUI civ_input* appears to enter the processing parameters.
 An image file series must be entered as input of *series.fig*.